exponentsoftware/creating-apis-mongoose/README.md

 - Rename the database name present in db.config.js to use local database instead of bezkoder_db
 - Test the APIs from Postman
 - Make changes to the Tutorials schema and add new fields like author,likes and ratings
+- What is the use of cors package?
+- What is a middleware in Express?
+How does it work?
+- What are query params, path params and body payload?
+How to send those from Postman?
+How to capture those in express code?